-Smart Update offers the possibility to perform health checks on different connected machines.
+Smart Update allows to perform health checks on various connected machines.

-Depending on the type of machine, simple network pings or complex machine-specific functions can be integrated here.
+Depending on the type of machine, simple network pings or complex machine-specific functions can be integrated.

-These can be executed automatically with each update to verify the completeness of the installation and – if required – to perform rollbacks.
+They can run automatically with each update to verify the completeness of the installation and – if required – to perform rollbacks.

 There is no vendor lock-in and heterogeneous system landscapes are managed efficiently.

-Dependencies of different software versions or dependencies between devices can also be modelled in the system.
+In addition, dependencies of different software versions or dependencies between devices can be modelled in the system.

 Not every user should be able to trigger updates?
-You want to map your company structures in the system and set up approval processes? – This is possible with Role based authorization control (RBAC).
+You want to map your company structures in the system and set up release workflows? – This is possible with Role-Based Authorization Control (RBAC).

-Thanks to its efficient architecture, the Smart Update System can be operated not only on industrial PCs but also on SOCs or Edge devices.
+Thanks to its efficient architecture, the Smart Update System can be operated on industrial PCs as well as on SOCs or Edge devices.

-If desired, the dashboard can also be displayed as a web application on mobile devices via a secure HTTPS connection.
+If requested, the dashboard can also be displayed as a web application on mobile devices via a secure HTTPS connection.

-A complete logging mechanism of the processes ensures transparency and traceability of the history.
+A complete logging mechanism of processes ensures transparency and traceability of the history.

-Device-specific logging is especially helpful in the context of audits and device certifications.
+Device-specific logging is particularly helpful when it comes to audits and device certifications.

-The range of applications for Smart Edge and/or Smart Cloud Integration extends across a variety of domains – from simple machine networking in the production hall to Edge Analytics in the context of industry 4.0 or even to large sensor networks for Smart Cities.
+The scope of applications for Smart Edge and/or Smart Cloud Integration covers a variety of domains – from simple machine networking in the production hall to Edge Analytics in the industry 4.0 context or even to large sensor networks for Smart Cities.

-There are countless infrastructure solutions for these kinds of problems on the market.
-In our long history, we have dealt with many of them, but only few have really convinced us.
+There are countless infrastructure solutions for these kinds of problems in the market.
+In our long history, we have dealt with many of them, but only a few have really convinced us.

 Above all, we have often seen a great contrast between “developer-friendly” and “end-user-friendly“.

-Offered products that cut a good figure for end users are easy to put together and thus enable easy “clickable” IOT use-cases.
-For some people this is totally sufficient, but if you like to use hierarchical architectures, higher performance or just other protocols, this is usually connected with a huge effort on the developer side.
+Offered products that look attractive for end users can be arranged easily and thus allow to produce IOT use-cases with just a few simple clicks.
+For some people this is totally sufficient, but if you like to use hierarchical architectures, higher performance or just different protocols, this usually entails a huge effort for the developer.

-On the other hand, developer-friendly tools offer an extremely high degree of flexibility and possibilities for individual extensions, but the simple user is usually overwhelmed rather than motovated by this freedom.
+On the other hand, developer-friendly tools offer an extremely high degree of flexibility and possibilities for individual extensions, but the ordinary user is usually overwhelmed rather than motivated by this freedom.

 The art of Edge- /Cloud integration is to design the architecture as lean as possible with maximum efficiency.

-How high must the data throughput be for the application?
+Which level of data throughput is required for the application?

 Which hardware solution harmonizes best with the architecture?

-Our contribution in this context is to be understood as a complete package.
-It ranges from the simple consultation and feasibility analysis of the application case to the creation of an architectural concept and the “hands on” implementation on site.
+Our contribution in this context should be understood as a complete package.
+It ranges from the simple consulting and feasibility analysis around the application case to the creation of an architectural concept and the “hands on” implementation on site.

-With an existing IT system landscape, it is of course possible to integrate existing hardware or software stacks on a large scale in order to create not only an isolated solution but added value through reusability.
+Of course, an existing IT system landscape, allows to integrate existing hardware or software stacks on a large scale to not only create an isolated solution but also to add value through reusability.

-If your choice of the IOT-SDK has not yet been made, we would like to refer you to our good experiences with the solution of our Austrian partner macchina.io.
+If your choice of the IOT-SDK has not been made so far, we would like to refer to our positive experiences with the solution of our Austrian partner macchina.io.

-The IOT SDK from macchina.io enables the creation of a user-friendly and yet highly efficient architecture due to the hardware-oriented programming based on C++ as well as the high-performance POCO C++ libraries.
+macchina.io’s IOT SDK enables the creation of a user-friendly and yet highly efficient architecture due to the hardware-oriented programming based on C++ as well as high-performance POCO C++ libraries.

-Whether using macchina.io or another (open source) solution, together with you we will find the optimal strategy for your individual application for a Smart Edge or Smart Cloud Integration – we look forward to the challenges.
+Whether using macchina.io or a different (open source) solution, together we will find the ideal strategy for your individual application for a Smart Edge or Smart Cloud Integration – we look forward to this challenge.

 Autonomous Control Appliances

-Do you have the goal to let a robot, a drone or another vehicle explore the environment autonomously?
+Are you planning to let a robot, a drone or another vehicle explore the environment autonomously?

-Due to our focus on embedded integration and AI & Vision, we enjoy this kind of tasks very much.
+Due to our focus on embedded integration and AI & Vision, such projects meet our special interest.

-The reliable and safe movement of an object through space is the supreme discipline of both areas.
-Information on sensors and cameras alike must be collected and interpreted directly on the vehicle.
+The reliable and safe movement of an object through space is the supreme discipline in both fields.
+Both information on sensors and cameras must be collected and interpreted directly on the vehicle.

-Based on this analysis, a strategy for locomotion is chosen.
-A movement pattern is derived from this strategy and is directly split into simple commands for the individual hardware components and then forwarded.
+Based on this analysis, a strategy for locomotion is prepared, from which a movement pattern is derived and directly split into simple commands for the individual hardware components for further transmission.

 This entire chain of events is triggered in just a few milliseconds.

-Of course, the subsequent course is continuously checked and corrections are made if necessary.
+Of course, the timeframe is continuously checked and corrections are made if necessary.
 So you notice – the topic is slightly complicated.

-We had our first contact points with the development of such a technology in 2018 in a project for the further development of autonomous drones.
+In 2018 we first came in touch with the development of such a technology in a project for the further development of autonomous drones.

-More specifically, we were faced with the task of integrating several cameras and ultrasonic sensors into the drone itself.
+Our detailed project task was to integrate several cameras and ultrasonic sensors into the drone itself.

-The information from these components is needed to navigate effectively and – using AI technology – to enable lightweight on-board object recognition by the camera.
+The information generated by these components is needed for the effective navigation and – using AI technology – to enable lightweight on-board object recognition by the camera.

-This makes it possible to evaluate the images directly on the autonomous drone without support from the ground station.
+As a result the images can directly be evaluated on the autonomous drone without support from the ground station.

-In addition, a clearly programmed action instruction can be stored when a semi-skilled object is detected, such as sending a message to the ground station or activating an alarm system.
+In addition, a clearly programmed handling instruction can be stored when a semi-skilled object is detected, such as sending a message to the ground station or activating an alarm system.

-The domains of Robotics and production/logistics in particular stand out and offer a broad field of application for further automation of production lines and for improving the safety aspect in the interaction between humans and robots.
+The Robotics and Production/Logistics sector stands out in particular and offers a wide range of application for the further automation of production lines and for improving the safety aspect in the interaction between humans and robots.

 Do you have a similar challenge and simply want to find out more about this area?